• Free shipping on all orders

 Learn more »

 Are you looking for an alternative to commercial cat litter?
 You must have wondered whether sand is a viable option.
-Sand is readily available and cheaper than many cat litters.
+Sand is readily available and cheaper than many cat litter.
 But is it any better than standard litter?
 Is it even safe for your furry friend?
 While sand can be used as cat litter, there are a few considerations.

 We answer these and more questions below.
 Read on to learn the advantages of using sand as cat litter and the drawbacks you might come across.